The return of the legendary US airline you've probably never heard of

 Courtesy of Eastern Airlines

-The list of grievances also included no online check-in, lack of signage at the airport, no TSA pre check, no celebratory speech about the launch, significant delays and a lack of communication around them, a stale-looking cabin and untrained flight attendants.
+The list of grievances also included no online check-in, lack of signage at the airport, no TSA pre-check, no celebratory speech about the launch, significant delays and a lack of communication around them, a stale-looking cabin and untrained flight attendants.

 Acknowledging the delays and saying there's work to do, Harfst disputes the claim that Spanish speakers were nowhere to be found.
 "All of our flight attendants are citizens of the markets we serve," he said.